 7 Interesting Animals in Venezuela – You May Not Know About

-Venezuela is a South American country located in the northwestern part of the continent and surrounded by the south of the Caribbean Sea, with many interesting animals in Venezuela.
+Venezuela is a South American country located in the northwestern part of the continent and surrounded by the south of the Caribbean Sea, with many interesting animals that live in Venezuela.
 It is one of the countries being abundant in endemic species.

 Moreover, crab-eating foxes, also called Savanna foxes, live in the vast southern region.
 Another interesting animal in Venezuela, Giant Anteaters, is also found in different habitats.

 Venezuela is one of the 17 most megadiverse countries in the world.
 Around 23% of reptilian and 50% of amphibian species are inhabitants and are endemic species of Venezuela.

 Its territorial extension of 916,050 square kilometers is home to many other impressive animals.
 The brown spider monkey is found in the forests of northwestern Venezuela and is listed as critically endangered.

 Many other interesting animals in Venezuela include important bird species, that are ibises, ospreys, kingfishers, and the yellow-orange Venezuelan troupial.
 Additionally, the Venezuelan troupial is the national bird of Venezuela, whose breeding season occurs between May and June.